MionKit/mion/README.md

 ## `RPC API`

-ApisDS uses **RPC** style routing, it is not like traditional REST apis and does not use all HTTP Methods.
-Have a look to this Presentation for more info about each different type of API:
+ApisDS uses **Remote Procedure Call** style routing, it is not like traditional REST apis and does not use `GET`, `PUT` or `DELETE` methods.
+Have a look to this great Presentation for more info about each different type of APIs:
 [Nate Barbettini – API Throwdown: RPC vs REST vs GraphQL, Iterate 2018](https://www.youtube.com/watch?v=IvsANO0qZEg)

 **`Requests & Responses`**